Maginot Line: After World War II

-After the war, the French re-manned the line and underwent some modifications.
+After the war, the French re-manned the line and undertook some modifications.
 With the advent of French nuclear weapons in the early 1960s, the line became an expensive anachronism.
 Some of the larger ouvrages were converted to command centres.
 When France withdrew from NATO's military component in 1966, much of the line was abandoned, with the NATO facilities turned back over to French forces and the rest of it auctioned off to the public or left to decay.
 A number of old fortifications have now been turned into wine cellars, a mushroom farm, and even a disco.
 Besides that, a few private houses are built atop some blockhouses.

 Ouvrage Rochonvillers was retained by the French Army as a command centre into the 1990s but was deactivated following the disappearance of the Soviet threat.
 Ouvrage Hochwald is the only facility in the main line that remains in active service as a hardened command facility for the French Air Force known as Drachenbronn Airbase.

 In 1968, when scouting locations for On Her Majesty's Secret Service, producer Harry Saltzman used his French contacts to gain permission to use portions of the Maginot Line as SPECTRE headquarters in the film.
 Saltzman provided art director Syd Cain with a tour of the complex.
 Still, Cain said that the location would be challenging to light and film inside and that artificial sets could be constructed at the studios for a fraction of the cost.
 The idea was shelved.